-When you add a feature class with subtypes to a map or scene, a feature layer is created and symbolized with unique values symbology, where each subtype is assigned a unique symbol class.
+When you add a feature class with subtypes to a map or scene, a feature layer is created and symbolized with unique values symbology, in which each subtype is assigned a unique symbol class.
 Alternatively, you can add the feature class to the map or scene as a preset subtype group layer.
 Subtype group layers are composite feature layers that contain multiple sublayers called subtype layers.
 Each subtype layer corresponds to one subtype in the source feature class or feature service.
 This way, each sublayer can be symbolized independently.

 Both subtype group layers and subtype layers can be used as input to geoprocessing tools.
 When a subtype group layer is used as a geoprocessing input, all features from the source are considered (unless there is a definition query set on the subtype group layer).